jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 a memory write request](#the-contract-between-the-core-and-the-memory-interface) the number of processed elements is still one element per store instruction.
 However, the number of cache accesses per each store instruction is two.
-Therefore, the cache stats are not reliable for calcuting the efficient memory bandwidth without further analysis.
+Therefore, the cache stats are not reliable for calculating the efficient memory bandwidth without further analysis.

 **Hint:** The number of data elements can be derived from the assembly code or the